common-fate/docs-archive/docs/granted/usage/profile-registry.md

 This will display all repositories subscribed to Granted's Profile Registry and will prompt you to choose a repository to unsubscribe.

-## Updating Profile Registry Configuration
+## Migrating Profile Registry Configuration

 Previously, Profile Registry didn't require passing `-n` or `-u` flag.
-However, the current version has some breaking changes so if you are already using Granted Profile Registry then run the following command to update your registry configuration.
+However, the current version has some breaking changes so if you are already using Granted Profile Registry then run the following command to migrate your registry configuration.

 ```
-> granted registry update
+> granted registry migrate
 ```